nikitazavadsky/valve_analytics_webapp/README.md

 ### Pre-requirements

-1. Codestyle checks with `pre-commit`

-* Install `pre-commit` package using `pip`

-    Use the following command on in the root project directory
+0. Use the following command in the root project directory
     ```bash
-    pre-commit install
+    chmod +x install.sh
+    ./install.sh
     ```
+* `install.sh` script is responsible for
+    - Install poetry
+    - Install project dependencies provided in `pyproject.toml`

-    It will install pre-commit hooks, that will automatically apply linters, described in the *.pre-commit-config.yaml* file, when you'll try to commit your changes
+    - Install pre-commit hooks, that will automatically apply linters, described in the `.pre-commit-config.yaml` file, when you'll try to commit your changes

-    Read more about `pre-commit` [here](https://pre-commit.com/)
+Read more about `poetry` [here](https://python-poetry.org/docs/cli/) and about `pre-commit` [here](https://pre-commit.com/)